Office of Commercial Space Transportation: History

 Between 1984 and 1992 the OCST regulatory program had taken an aggressive approach to building a program that anticipated future issues and had taken actions to reduce or eliminate future stumbling blocks.
 From the very beginning it prepared environmental impact statements or assessments that permitted the categorical exclusion of commercial space launches.
 Before the first re-entry vehicle it had completed an environmental study of re-entry vehicle operation.
 OCST's Launch Hazard Analysis report issued in 1988 had even studied the risks of reentering vehicle components to the public safety, paving the way for subsequent reentry vehicle proposals.
 Proactively, it approached the National Transportation Safety Board to ensure NTSBs investigators would be prepared in advance of an incident or accident.

-As part of an effort to ensure OCST maintained a light regulatory touch, in 1991 OCST Director Stephanie Lee-Myers and Associate Director for Licensing and Safety, Norman Bowles met with Burt Rutan, pre-eminent air plane designer to get his views on how to avoid over-regulating the commercial launch industry.
+As part of an effort to ensure OCST maintained a light regulatory touch, in 1991 OCST Director Stephanie Lee-Myers and associate director for Licensing and Safety, Norman Bowles met with Burt Rutan, pre-eminent air plane designer to get his views on how to avoid over-regulating the commercial launch industry.
 Burt Rutan informed Lee-Myers and Bowles that he knew nothing about space, and was not entertaining any thoughts of going into the space launch business.
 Less than 10 years later, his vehicle SpaceShipOne would win the Ansari XPrize as the first privately crewed vehicle to fly into outer space.

 In 1984, OCST had made its motto, "Blue skies; not red tape."
 By 1992, OCST had completed two studies that were beginning to explore the concept of industry self-regulation.
 Previous studies had demonstrated that the public safety risks from commercial space launches were exceptionally low.
-The low risks argued for a larger industry role in its own regulation.
-The first 10 years was an era of light touch, and enlightened regulation that would end with the transfer of OCST from the Office of the Secretary of Transportation to the Federal Aviation Administration.
-By 2017, SpaceX would accuse OCST and FAA of regulatory overreach.

-Early in President William Clinton's administration, the office was transferred to the Federal Aviation Administration in 1995 during the tenure of OCST Director Frank Weaver.
+Early in the Clinton administration, the office was transferred to the Federal Aviation Administration in 1995 during the tenure of OCST Director Frank Weaver.
 After Frank Weaver, the office was headed by Patti Grace Smith until 2008.
 Under her administration, the F.A.A. licensed the Mojave Air & Space Port in California to become the first inland commercial spaceport in the country.
 SpaceShipOne, the first privately developed crewed vehicle to reach space, was launched from this facility in 2004.

 In August 2019, the office had 97 personnel assigned out of 108 positions authorized.
-The increase in commercial space launches and reentries in recent years—licensing 33 to 44 launches in 2019 vs. "single-digit number of launches annually" in earlier years, and estimating >50 launches in 2021, and a much higher rate of reentries forecast—has seen workload increase ten-fold since 2012, yet staffing has increased by only 40 percent.
-The office is currently undergoing a reorganization with a goal to complete it by year-end 2019.
+The increase in commercial space launches and reentries in recent years—licensing 33 to 44 launches in 2019 vs. "single-digit number of launches annually" in earlier years, and anticipating up to 50 launches in 2021 with a projected ten-fold workload increase ten-fold from 2012.